jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

 ## Status

-#### The current status of the project is that it is in the minimum viable product stage, but it is working perfectly.
+#### The current status of the project is minimum viable product stage, but it is working perfectly.

 #### Although the project is still in its early stages, it is working perfectly and meets all the initial requirements.
 I am continuing to refine and improve the analysis as I gather more data and feedback.
 I am confident that the final product will provide valuable insights and meet the project objectives.